-At many pharmacies, purchasing a 90-day supply will get you a discount.
+At many pharmacies, purchasing a 90-day supply of a medication will get you a discount.

-If this is true of your medications, nicely ask your doctor to write your prescriptions for larger quantities.
-Explain how it would save you money.
+If this is true of your medications, nicely ask your doctor to write prescriptions for larger quantities.
+Explain that it would save you money.

-If you wait till you’re down to the last pill to ask your pharmacy to refill the prescription, you’re limited to brick-and-mortar pharmacies unless you pay extra for expedited shipping.
+If you wait till you’re down to the last pill to ask your pharmacy to refill a prescription, you will be limited to brick-and-mortar pharmacies unless you pay extra for expedited shipping.